mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/CRC/CRC_CalculateAndCheck/readme.txt

 @par Example Description

-This example shows how to configure CRC calculation unit to get a CRC code of a given data buffer, based on a fixed generator polynomial (default value 0x4C11DB7).
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to configure the CRC calculation unit to compute a CRC code for a given data buffer, based on a fixed generator polynomial (default value 0x4C11DB7).
+The peripheral initialization is done using LL unitary service functions for optimization purposes (performance and size).

-CRC Peripheral is configured to work with default polynomial value (32-bit long).
+The CRC peripheral is configured to work with default polynomial value (32-bit long).
 Normal representation of this polynomial value is :
  X^32 + X^26 + X^23 + X^22 + X^16 + X^12 + X^11 + X^10 +X^8 + X^7 + X^5 + X^4 + X^2 + X + 1.
-Generated CRC value is then 32 bits long.
+Generated CRC value is then 32 bits long

 Example execution:
 After startup from reset and system configuration, CRC configuration is performed (use of default Polynomial and initialisation values).